Nexedi/jio/docs/sphinx/source/naming_conventions.rst

 Variables
 ^^^^^^^^^

-Variables with multiple words should always use an underscore between words.
+Variable names with multiple words should always use an underscore between them.

 .. code-block:: javascript